dstoppacher/dstoppacher.github.io/_posts/2021-01-07-A-testrun-on-merger-trees.md

 (2) How does <b>ROCKSTAR</b> assign the <tt>descID</tt> when running?

-(3) Calculate halo mass function and accrection rates.
+(3) Calculate halo mass function and accretion rates.